|Manufacturer||Seiko (Seiko Instruments Inc. aka SII, Time Module Inc. aka TMI)|

 - Also read: Seiko NH Caliber Comparison/Differences

-- More watch models with the caliber NH35 here
+- More watches with the caliber NH35 here

 - Difference between SII and TMI